The V8 is one of Dyson’s most popular cordless stick vacuums available right now.

 However, it isn’t the best performing cordless vacuum (that distinction goes to the V10 and V11).

 Also, there are cheaper options that will perform almost as well as the Dyson V8, but they don’t do as well deep cleaning carpet.

 That’s the trade-off you should look at.
 If you don’t mind the high price tag then this vacuum cleaner will be an integral part of keeping your home clean.

 Just recently, Dyson has released a new variant in the market called the V7.
 This product combines the features of the V6 and V8 at a more affordable price than the V8.

-This is basically a V6 with the upgraded bin design and slide max button switch.
-If you’re not a fan of the bin of the V6 but don’t want to spend a whole bunch for the V8 then this is a good compromise.
+It is a V6 with the upgraded bin design and slide max button switch.
+If you’re not a fan of the bin of the V6 but don’t want to spend a whole bunch for the V8, then this is a good compromise.

 The information below is the complete list of product specifications for the Dyson V8.